Towards Understanding the Effect of Pretraining Label Granularity: Theory, Problem Setup

 \subsection{Learner Assumptions}

 Assume the learner is a two-layer convolutional ReLU network:

 To simplify analysis and only focus on the learning of the feature extractor, we freeze $a_{c,r} = 1$ throughout training.
-The nonlinear activation $\sigma(\cdot)$ is ReLU.
+The nonlinear activation $\sigma(\cdot) = \max(0,\cdot)$ is ReLU.
 Note that the convolution kernels have dimension $d$ and stride $d$.

-\begin{remark} The greatest difference between this architecture and a normal CNN is that we do not allow feature sharing across classes: for each class $c$, we are assigning a disjoint group of neurons $\vw_{c,r}$ to it.
-Separating neurons for each class is a somewhat common trick to lower the complexity of analysis in DNN theory literature, as it reduces complex coupling between neurons across classes which is not the center of focus of our study here. \end{remark}
+\begin{remark} One difference between this architecture and a CNN used in practice is that we do not allow feature sharing across classes: for each class $c$, we are assigning a disjoint group of neurons $\vw_{c,r}$ to it.
+Separating neurons for each class is a somewhat common trick to lower the complexity of analysis in DNN theory literature \cite{zhu2020_kd,stefani2021,cao2022benign}, as it reduces complex coupling between neurons \textit{across} classes which is not the central focus of our study in this paper. \end{remark}